-4. QoS Monitoring request.
+4. QoS monitoring request.
 The 5GMSu AF invokes the Npcf_PolicyAuthorization service or the Nnef_AFsessionWithQoS service with the requested QoS monitoring configurations.
 In the case where the 5GMSu AS is deployed in the Edge DN, the 5GMSu AF may additionally enable the exposure of QoS montoring results via the local UPF or local NEF in this step.

 5. The PCF accepts the request and enables QoS monitoring within the 5G System, i.e., by configuring the RAN and/or the (local) UPF for monitoring and reporting of target QoS parameters for the uplink media streaming.